Chapter 3: How to get various things to work

 %

-and the foo has been overwritten by the prompt %.
+This shows a case where the word foo was output without a newline, and then overwritten by the prompt line %.
 The reason this happens is that the option PROMPT_CR is enabled by default, and it outputs a carriage return before the prompt in order to ensure that the line editor knows what column it is in (this is needed to position the right-side prompt correctly ($RPROMPT, $RPS1) and to avoid screen corruption when performing line editing).
 If you add unsetopt promptcr to your .zshrc, you will see any partial output, but your screen may look weird until you press return or refresh the screen.

 function precmd {